Foroozani/ComputerVision/README.md

 ---

 ## Module 1: Face Detection with OpenCV
-## The Viola-Jones algorithm
+##(a) - The Viola-Jones algorithm
+This is one of the most powerful to date algorithms for computer vision developed by [P. Viola and M. Joens](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.10.6807&rep=rep1&type=pdf).
 This algorithm lies at the foundation of [OpenCV](https://github.com/opencv/opencv) library.
 I downgrade opencv. check the version

 ```bash
 pkg-config --modversion opencv